riteshjman/AngularFormFinalTask/ssotReadme.md

 This document provides details about the stored procedures, including their purpose, usage, and execution process.

 ## General Purpose of the Layer
-This layer is responsible for transforming core data into SSOT layer
+This layer is responsible for transforming core data into SSOT layer.
+This transformed tables will be collated into a single, unified table, which will serve as the source table for the Snowball Accelerator.
+This consolidated source will then be used to drive insights and reporting in our analysis phase.

 ## Script Scheduling
-This section outlines the execution order of the sql scripts
+This section outlines the execution order of the sql scripts.

 | Order | Script Name                                                | Purpose                                                                                         |
 |-------|------------------------------------------------------------|-------------------------------------------------------------------------------------------------|